Tao Siju: Biography

 Tao was born in Jingjiang, Jiangsu.
 In 1950 he was admitted to the Shanghai Textiles College (later merged into Donghua University).
 A year later he was admitted to the People's Public Security University of China, and began pursuing a career in policing.
 Tao received his associate degree in English from China Foreign Affairs University in 1959.
 He worked at the Ministry of Public Security until 1968, when he was purged during the Cultural Revolution.
 He was sent down to a May Seventh Cadre School.

 In October 1975, Tao returned to work, first at the Chinese Academy of Sciences, then as secretary to General Luo Ruiqing.
 In July 1983 Tao was named Vice-Minister of Public Security.
 Tao was the Minister of Public Security from 1990 to 1998.
 During his tenure he was known for pioneering the "110" hotline for reporting crimes to the police in large cities.
 He also streamlined the police ranking system.
 He left active politics in 1998 and began sitting on the National People's Congress Internal and Judicial Affairs Committee.
 He retired in June 2009.

-Tao was the member of the 14th and 15th CPC Central Committee from 1992 to 2002.
+Tao was the member of the 14th and 15th Central Committee of the Chinese Communist Party from 1992 to 2002.

 Tao died on April 18, 2016.
 Xi Jinping, Li Keqiang, Hu Jintao, and Zhu Rongji sent their condolences.
 His funeral was attended by Meng Jianzhu and Guo Shengkun.